Cookie Policy

 Our website uses cookies to understand content and feature usage to drive site improvements over time.
 To learn more, review our Terms of Use and Privacy Policy.

-2. Use graphic biographies as microhistories to support, extend, or challenge the overarching narratives from this time period.
+3. Use a graphic biography to support, extend, or challenge the overarching narratives from this period.

 STEP 2